Skip to content

 Can I create offers in multiple currencies?

 Yes.
-QuoteNode supports multiple currencies with automatic exchange rate conversion.
-You can set a different currency per offer.
-Pipeline reports convert all values to your base currency for unified reporting.
+QuoteNode supports multiple currencies and exchange-rate conversion.
+Pipeline reports can convert values to the workspace base currency for unified reporting.

 What happens when an offer expires?

-The offer status changes to “Expired” and the public link shows an expiration notice.
-You can clone the expired offer with one click to create a new version with a fresh validity period.
+The offer status changes to Expired and the public link shows an expiration notice.
+You can clone or renew an offer to prepare a new version with a fresh validity period.

 Security

-Public links use 256-bit cryptographically random tokens.
+Public links use cryptographically random tokens.
 Only the SHA-256 hash is stored in the database.
-Links can be password-protected, rate-limited, and revoked at any time.
-Bot detection prevents automated abuse.
+Links can be password/PIN protected, rate-limited, email-verified for named recipients, and revoked at any time.
+Bot detection helps prevent automated abuse.

 Does QuoteNode have an audit trail?

 Yes.
 Every mutation in the system is recorded in an append-only audit log: who changed what, when, and from which IP address.
-The log is immutable — entries cannot be edited or deleted, even by administrators.
+The log is immutable and cannot be edited by administrators.

 Does QuoteNode support two-factor authentication?

 Yes.
-TOTP-based two-factor authentication is supported for all users and can be enforced for administrators.
+TOTP-based two-factor authentication is supported for users and can be enforced for administrators.

 Data & Backups